 Sunset Couple Portraits

 Doing a separate sunset session on your wedding day allows us to shorten up the time needed to do portraits earlier in the day.
 Which you guessed it, leaves more time for me to just be present on your day and capture truly candid moments for you both!
 I can also set up for sunset portraits while you are mingling with guests which helps save time as well.
+If you want to do sunset portraits, it’s VERY IMPORTANT to communicate this to the venue and caterer.
+This can affect the way they schedule your formalities and/or dinner service.
+Timing wise, we would ideally go outside 20-30 minutes before sunset and return at the listed sunset time for that day.

 Perfect Wedding Day Timeline – Wedding Party Photos